Phil Vallejo, DMA

 Director of Athletic Bands

 Christopher Schletter is an educator, conductor, and clinician who has conducted and performed internationally, most notably with the original Broadway Cast of Blast! and the American Chamber Winds.
-He has been a music educator for 18 years teaching at the high school and collegiate levels.
-He’s been an active adjudicator and clinician throughout his career and has also provided high school band programs with student leadership training.
+Christopher is currently the Director of Athletic Bands and Assistant Professor of Music at Marshall University where he oversees the Marching Thunder and the 6th Man Pep Band.
+He teaches courses in music education and is the conductor of the Marshall University Symphonic Band.
+He has been a music educator for 20 years, teaching at the high school and collegiate levels and has been an active adjudicator and clinician throughout his career and has also provided high school band programs with student leadership training.
 In addition, he has arranged music for high school and collegiate marching bands.